ai-agent-dev-workflow

 Phase 6: Quality Verification

 Each phase must complete before the next begins.
 For multi-chunk features, Phases 3-5 repeat per chunk.
+Gates are artifact-triggered: the tracker file triggers review-plan (2.5), all chunks complete triggers review-impl + /simplify (6).

 Phase 1: Analysis